NukeJS/portfolio/content/blog/how-to-make-a-vue-app-using-vue-cli.md

 date: 'Thu Jul 08 2021 18:30:00 GMT+0200 (Central European Summer Time)'
 ---

-# How To Make a Vue Application using Vue CLI

 ##  Getting Started

 Before we start on creating the application, you will need a few things.